-O. mykiss reside within the widest latitudinal range of any Pacific salmonid species (Behnke 2002), with resident rainbow trout occupying a broader spatial distribution than their anadromous counterparts (Light et al. 1989) suggesting a decline from historical spatial distribution of steelhead.
-In North America today, anadromous steelhead occur from approximately southern California to the Gulf of Alaska (Taft 1933, Sutherland 1973, Burger et al. 1983, Gwartney 1983), although their putative historical ranges were wider (Carl et al. 1959).
+O. mykiss reside within the widest latitudinal range of any Pacific salmonid species (Behnke 2002), with resident rainbow trout occupying a broader spatial distribution than their anadromous counterparts (Light et al., 1989) suggesting a decline from historical spatial distribution of steelhead.
+In North America today, anadromous steelhead occur from approximately southern California to the Gulf of Alaska (Sutherland, 1973), although their putative historical ranges were wider (Busby et al., 1996; Carl, 1959).
 Steelhead also occupy freshwater and marine environments across regions of northeastern Asia.
-Areas with the greatest historical steelhead abundance include the Columbia River Basin and neighboring rivers to the north and south (Light et al. 1987), the Kamchatka Peninsula

-(Savvaitova et al. 1973), and the Sacramento-San Juaquin watershed (NOAA Fisheries, 2022).
-Commonly hypothesized contributors to shrinking spatial distribution of O. mykiss include habitat destruction, overfishing, and shifting oceanographic conditions caused by climate change, especially ocean temperature and food availability (Busby et al. 1996).
+Areas with the greatest historical steelhead abundance include the Columbia River Basin and neighboring rivers to the north and south (Light, 1987), the Kamchatka Peninsula (Savvaitova et al., 1973), and the Sacramento-San Juaquin watershed (NOAA, 2022a).
+Commonly hypothesized contributors to shrinking spatial distribution of O. mykiss include habitat destruction, overfishing, dams, hatchery interactions and shifting oceanographic conditions caused by climate change, especially ocean temperature and food availability in the marine environment (Busby et al., 1996).
 Some of the highest quality habitat in North America likely exists along the Washington Coast where this current work is focused.